mattrussell2/gradescope-autograder/README.md

 At Tufts, we have a system for students to be able to manage late submissions with 'tokens'.
 The token system is flexible and generally works well.
 The idea is that the students maintain a bank of X tokens, where each token is effectively a 1-day extension on a given assignment.
 For any assignment, the maximum number of tokens a student can use is usually 2 - so up to 2 days late.

 ### Postgres
 Although maintaining a file in the repo is at first glance an option, the container needs write permission to the repo, which could get hairy.
 Likewise, unintended consequences with many students may occur.
 The solution presented here is Postgres.
 All of the connection to the server is maintained in the back-end: you only have to setup the server (free) and add a few config variables.
+Also note that the database URL is not stored in the git repo, and the file which contains the URL is delted in the autograding docker container prior to execution of student's code.

 The way the postgres table will be organized, there will be one row per student, with one column representing the tokens remaining ('tokens left'), and a column per assignment, which will be created automatically.
 The value of the assignment columns will default to 0, and will increase by 1 for each token the student uses on that assignment.
 Likewise, the 'tokens left' value will decrement for each token used.